Patna–Digha Ghat line: Problems and closing

 In 2009–10, the Bihar state government proposed converting the Patna–Digha Ghat railway line into a roadway that would reduce traffic-congestion in the city.
 The railway ministry asked for ₹896 crores ($127 million) as value for the land it owned, and after the intervention of the Patna High Court, a transfer-price of ₹222 crores ($32 million) was agreed upon.
 On 14 June 2018, the Ministry of Railways gave in-principle approval for the plan, and on August 12 the land was formally transferred in a ceremony attended by railway minister Piyush Goyal and chief-minister of Bihar, Nitish Kumar.
 The state government plans to build a four- to six-lane, 40m wide, road along the 8km route, including a flyover and an underpass.
-The construction for the project is expected to begin by January 2019, and be completed by mid-2021.
+The construction of the path is already completed and name is Atal Path.